 - Stop smoking in your home!!
-Statistics show that properties that have been occupied by people who smoke in their home sell for 30% less than their counterparts.
-To remove the smell of smoke from your home: clean carpets, give a fresh coat of paint and consider a stager to help store your furniture and replace with clean, updated furniture that doesn’t smell like smoke.
+Statistics show that properties that have been occupied by people who smoke in their homes sell for 30% less than their counterparts.
+To remove the smell of smoke from your home: clean carpets, give a fresh coat of paint and consider a stager to help store your furniture and replace it with clean, updated furniture that doesn’t smell like smoke.
 This may seem like a lot of money but it certainly won’t be anywhere close to 30%.

 - If you have pets, you’ve probably become desensitized to their smell but rest assured people who are visiting your home for the first time can likely pick up on it.
 It’s best to hide any sign of pets in the home as they can deter a large majority of potential buyers, especially those with allergies.

 - Ditch the candles and air fresheners.
 These usually don’t work well to mask odors but only add to the smell.
 I promise you, no matter what you had for dinner last night, it won’t smell good with that pumpkin spice candle today.
 Burning candles or going heavy on fragrance plug-ins indicates to potential buyers that you are trying to hide something, even if you aren’t.

 - For luxury estates, it’s not unheard of to have musical performances at open houses to really set the mood and to evoke positive feelings in potential buyers.
 If you are in a small property simply playing soft background music on low volume works too.

 - Barking dogs or noisy equipment can agitate people viewing the property.
 Take note when you are preparing your home for sale and address any sounds that may irritate rather than welcome.
 Turn off all radios, TV’s and turn the ringers off on your phones.